 Details of your College Advisor will be emailed to you at the start of each term.
 Your College Advisor may be changed during periods of sabbatical or other academic leave.
 If you have a reason to seek a change of Advisor, you should contact the Senior Tutor.

-If you have any questions, would like further information or have any problems liaising with your College Adviser, please contact the Deputy Registrar.
+If you have any questions, would like further information or have any problems liaising with your College Advisor, please contact the Senior Registry Administrator

 In addition, all students are expected to meet with the Warden once a year to discuss progress and raise any issues they may have.
 These meetings are called the Warden’s Graduate Consultations.
 The Warden’s Personal Assistant emails students with the dates of these meetings.